ballerina-platform/module-ballerinax-notion/README.md

 ## Overview

-[//]: # "TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details."

 The Notion connector allows you to interact with Notion databases and pages programmatically.
 This module supports various REST API versions provided by Notion and enables you to perform operations such as reading, creating, and updating Notion pages and databases.
 It’s designed to streamline integration with Notion’s API by simplifying the credential setup and providing easy-to-use methods for interacting with Notion content.

 ## Setup guide

-[//]: # "TODO: Add detailed steps to obtain credentials and configure the module."

 To use the Notion connector, you need to obtain the necessary credentials and configure them within your application.
 Follow the steps below to set up the credentials: